geomatics-io/ObjectListView/cs/trunk/docs/blog4.rst

 Making a empty TreeListViews
 ----------------------------

 Before we can rearrange the tree, we need it to be working.
-[For those familiar with ObjectListView development, this is all obvious, but I'll include it for new comers]:
+[For those familiar with ObjectListView development, this is all obvious, but I'll include it for newcomers]:

 #.
 Create a new WinForms project.
 I called mine TreeListViewDragDrop.